 Principles of statics.
 Forces and their effects.
 Types of force systems.
 Resultant of concurrent and parallel forces.
 Lami's theorem.
 Principle of moments.
 Varignon's theorem.
 Principle of equilibrium.

 UNIT II SUPPORTS AND REACTIONS

-Types of supports and reactions-Bending moment and Shear forces-Determination of reactions for simply supported beams.
-Relation between bending moment and shear force.
+Types of loads on beams, Types of supports and reactions - Determination of reactions for simply supported beams subjected to point loads and uniformly loaded loads.

 UNIT III SECTIONAL PROPERTIES